-Beatson 8am-8pm ☎ 0141 301 7990 National 8pm-8am ☎ 0800 917 7711
+Beatson 8am-8pm 🕾 0141 301 7990

+National Helpline 8pm-8am 🕾 0800 917 7711

 The Macmillan Information & Support Centre is on Level 1 at the main entrance of the Beatson.
 They offer emotional support, information and signposting to services within and near to the Beatson and in your own local area.
 Open Monday to Friday 8:15am to 4:15pm.
-Please visit or phone on 141 301 7390.
+T 0141 301 7390

-Counselling and Clinical Psychology
+Clinical Psychology

-This leaflet deals mainly with the physical aspects of your treatment, but your emotional wellbeing is just as important.
-Being diagnosed with cancer can be deeply distressing for you and those close to you.
-We have a counselling and clinical psychology service that can help with worries and difficulties you might be having.
+This leaflet deals mainly with the physical aspects of your treatment, but your emotional well being is just as important to us.
+Being diagnosed with cancer can be a deeply distressing for you and those closest to you.
+Within the department we have a clinical psychology service that can help with worries and difficulties you might be having.
 If you think this may be helpful to you, please ask staff to put you in touch.